awestover/enchantedForest/story/story0_alek.md

 # Prologue
 ## Scorching wind

-## Goals:

- - start of Malimosts rule, he attacks a school of levanters
- - Rand, a very powerful levanter, faces him and loses
- - Malimost burns down the tower
- - everyone (even viewpoint) dies
- - establish that the magic is cool
- - establish that Malimost is evil, but with a reason: wants control, lacked power as child, family slaughtered

 The world was on fire.

 It was not the lightly warm fire of the fire Levant that Rand routinely drew